Bhagavad Gita Chapter 3 Verse 26 Meaning

 Available in 28 languages

-This verse from Chapter 3 of the Bhagavad Gita highlights a practical insight: Let no wise man unsettle the minds of ignorant people who are attached to action; he should engage them in all actions, himself fulfilling them with devotion.
+The Gita addresses selfless action with characteristic directness here.
+Let no wise man unsettle the minds of ignorant people who are attached to action; he should engage them in all actions, himself fulfilling them with devotion.
+Within the broader arc of Chapter 3, this verse builds on Krishna's systematic exposition of sacrifice.
+What distinguishes this verse is its integration of selfless action with the broader framework of the Gita's philosophy.

 — Explained by the Nitya Team